Laurel Fellowship Criteria

 To help us meet our goal of funding as many students as possible, the following limitations apply:

-- Laurel Fellowship funding generally will be limited to one semester for any student who studies in an English-speaking developed country and for every international student.
-These limitations will not apply if the student’s educational program clearly warrants a full year or if she is selected for an MHC exchange that is offered for a full year only.
+- Laurel Fellowship funding generally will be limited to one semester for any student who studies in an English-speaking developed country.
+This limitation will not apply if the student’s educational program clearly warrants a full year or if she is selected for an MHC exchange that is offered for a full year only.

 - Laurel Fellowship funding will be limited to one program per student, whether for the year or one semester (that is, a student may be funded for a full year abroad in one location, but not for two semesters on different programs).